kstine93/spacetraderClient/docs/devnotes.md

 ## Notes

+---

+### Jul 17, 2023
+**To finish:**
+- ~~I need to test the newly-named 'general info' template (this was previously poorly named 'ship info template' even though it's not that).
+I also want to add mountingSlots and moduleSlots to headers in 'MOUNTS' and 'MODULES' HUDs respectively.~~
+- COMMIT CHANGES!!

+---

+### Jul 15, 2023
+Next steps:
+1. Finish HUD for different menus.
+See notes from Jul 3rd for additional priorities.

+---

 ### Jul 13, 2023
 TODO:
-1. Commit changes to cli module
+1. ~~Commit changes to cli module~~
-2. Remove contract caching as discussed in Jul 9th notes and commit
+2. ~~Remove contract caching as discussed in Jul 9th notes and commit~~

 ---